 Trillo spent two years traveling from Caracas to Maturin, where he studied at Escuela Técnica Industrial.
 He participated in a tryout after an exhibition game in 1967 in Caracas between the Oakland A’s and the Minnesota Twins.
 In January 1968 the Phillies signed him to a contract, and a few days later the 17-year-old flew to Clearwater, Florida, where the Phillies trained.

-Facing a new language, a new culture and new challenges and being alone for the first time was ahead for a teenager from a rural oil town in Venesuela.
+Facing a new language, a new culture and new challenges and being alone for the first time was ahead for a teenager from a rural oil town in Venezuela.
 “It was one of the hardest moments of my life,” Trillo said.
 “I cried a lot and for and for many months.
 Leaving behind my mother was very hard but it was all worthy to try to achieve my dream of becoming a baseball player.
 And I wanted to play in the major leagues.
-I was determined.”[fn]Augusto Cárdenas, Diario Panorama, December 9, 2009.[/fn]
+I was determined.”3

 Trillo was viewed as a backup infielder, but with more playing time, his offensive performance improved consistently.
 In 1971 he batted .280 with 5 home runs and 44 RBIs.
 In the winter league he hit .291 in 35 games for Caracas.